2019 Ford Ranger first drive review: The global pickup truck goes American

 Optional part-time four-wheel drive activated via a control knob is par for the mid-size pickup course.
 The Ranger will go as far as most owners are likely to take it, but don’t look for a Raptor version (yet).
 The $1,300 FX4 package is as close as the Ranger gets with its skid plates, tow hooks, all-terrain tires, and mud-slinging traction control modes.
 Savvy shoppers can save about $800 by opting for just the $420 locking rear differential.

 Where the Ranger doesn’t pull as far ahead of its rivals is in its interior.
 Yes, its front seats are more supportive and offer better head room than the Toyota Tacoma.
 And the back seat on crew cabs has leg room for average-size adults.
-However, the Ranger’s price climbs quickly from its $26,500 entry point and the furnishings inside don’t change much
+However, the Ranger’s price climbs quickly from its $26,500 entry point and the furnishings inside don’t change much.

 Email This Page